simmeringc/EQUIP-docs/client/templates/preamble.md

 * Dynamic sequencing log in observatory.
 Most recent sequence is shown after a user takes it

 * Robust user creation pages instead of dropdown <a href="https://github.com/Differential/accounts-entry">(Example)</a>

-* Security and error checking:
-  * https and SSL keys
-  * MIT licensing and copyright

 ###Looking Forward